hanicinecm/pygmol/docs/index.rst

 At its current form, the ``pygmol`` package defines the system of ordinary differential equations (ODE) which govern the plasma chemistry, and solves them using the ``scipy.integrate.solve_ivp`` solver.
+Quantities resolved presently by the ``pygmol`` model are

+- the densities of all the heavy species specified by the ``chemistry`` input
+- electron density
+- electron temperature

-Quantities resolved presently by the ``pygmol`` model are the densities of all the heavy species specified by the chemistry input, electron density, and electron temperature (while heavy-species temperature is treated as a parameter to the model).
+(while heavy-species temperature is treated as a parameter to the model).

 The equations being solved for by the model are documented in their full form in the `equations math`_ document.